 One minimally invasive surgical option for patients with colorectal cancer is called robotic-assisted surgery, or RAS.
-In a robotic-assisted procedure, the surgeon controls a surgical system that helps with his or her precision and flexibility.
+In a robotic-assisted procedure, the surgeon controls a surgical system that allows them to operate with a greater range of motion, and more precision than they would typically have with the human hand.
 As opposed to traditional open surgery where the surgeon makes a large incision to see and operate with handheld tools, robotic-assisted surgery allows for much smaller incisions.
-This is because the instruments are small and fit through an incision about the size of a dime.
-Therefore, the surgery is less invasive and often results in a shorter recovery time.
+This is because the instruments are small and fit through incisions about the size of a dime.
+This means that the surgery is less invasive.

-Using this technology, surgeons can even see the entire procedure in 3-D and magnify their view to ten times its normal size.
-Throughout the entire process, the surgeon remains in control.
+Using this technology, surgeons can see the procedure in 3-D and magnify their view to ten times its normal size.
+Throughout the process, the surgeon remains in control.

 It’s important to know about your choices and to talk to your doctor about which option is best for you.
-Robotic-assisted surgery may be a good option for many because it can mean a quicker recovery and getting home sooner.
+Robotic-assisted surgery may be a good option because it can mean getting home sooner, compared to open surgery.

 Who is eligible?

 Many colon and rectal cancer patients are eligible for robotic-assisted surgery.
-The decision around which type of surgical procedure to use should be discussed with your doctor and healthcare team.
-Many patients also find it helpful to get a second opinion and discuss options with surgeons who have had experience with different types of techniques.
-The best type of surgery for you is dependent on many things, including your health, your surgeon’s experience, and your cancer type.
+The best type of surgery for you is dependent on many factors, including your health, your cancer type, and your surgeon’s experience.
+The decision around type of surgical procedure should be discussed with your doctor and healthcare team.
+Many patients also find it helpful to get a second opinion and discuss options with surgeons who are experienced in different techniques.

 What can I expect during surgery?

-In a robotic-assisted procedure, the surgeon uses several small abdominal incisions (about the size of a dime) to insert the surgical instruments into the abdominal cavity, as well as a long and thin lighted tube with a camera on the end.
-A larger incision, about 3-5 cm wide, is made to remove the tumor.
-The surgeon will remove the part of the colon or rectum with the tumor and nearby lymph nodes.
+In a robotic-assisted procedure, the surgeon uses a few small abdominal incisions (each about the size of a dime) to insert the surgical instruments into the abdominal cavity, as well as a long and thin lighted tube with a camera on the end.
+A larger incision may be made to remove the diseased tissue.
+The surgeon will remove a part or all of the colon or rectum with the cancerous tissue and possibly nearby lymph nodes.

-During the procedure, your surgeon sits at a console next to you and operates using tiny, wristed instruments which translates every hand movement your surgeon makes in real time to bend and rotate the instruments with precision.
-Your surgeon may also use fluorescence imaging, which offers visualization beyond the human eye by activating injected dye to light up and clearly show the blood flow to the colon and rectum.
-This dye is safe to use and may help your surgeon during the procedure by improving visualization of the surgery site.
-Make sure to talk to your medical team about their robotics-assisted surgical experience and available surgery options.
+During the procedure, your surgeon sits at a console next to you and operates using tiny, wristed instruments which translate every hand movement your surgeon makes in real time to bend and rotate the instruments with precision.
+Your surgeon may also use fluorescence imaging, which offers visualization beyond the human eye by activating injected dye to light up and clearly show the blood flow to the colon.
+This dye may help your surgeon to see during the procedure.
+Make sure to talk to your medical team about their robotic-assisted surgical experience.

 What are the benefits and risks for patients?

-Talk to your surgical team about what options work best for you.
+For references on the above the benefits and risks, please contact our Helpline at 877-422-2030.
+Talk to your surgical team about what options may be best for you.

 What questions should I ask my doctor?

-What is your experience with this type and other types of surgery?
+- What is your experience with each type of surgery?